apache/lucenenet/websites/site/contributing/index.md

 see **[mailing lists](xref:contributing/mailing-lists)**

+### Slack Channel
+Another way of contacting OpenNLP committers and PMC members is the [#lucenenet-dev](https://the-asf.slack.com/archives/C03FFRQQ2RM) Slack channel.
+This is a great place to meet and get guidance on contributions.

+Further details on using the ASF Slack channels and associated expectations can be found on the related [ASF infra page](https://infra.apache.org/slack.html).

+Note
+The ASF Slack requires an @apache.org email address to join as a full member.
+Users without an @apache.org email address have to be invited.

 ### Website and Documentation

 Help with keeping this website and documentation up to date would be a great help.
 It would be great to migrate/consolidate a lot of the important information from the wiki to this website.
 See **[website and documentation](xref:contributing/documentation)** for more information about contributing to this area.